dren02/Chat-Room/README.md

-# Chat Room
+# Chat Room 💬
-A simple real-time chat app built using Node, Socket.IO, jQuery, and vanilla JavaScript.
+- A simple real-time chat app built using Node, Socket.IO, jQuery, and vanilla JavaScript
+- Users can send messages in real time, private message others, and manage interactions by banning or disabling users

 ## Collaboration
 This project was a collaborative effort; I worked alongside @jazz-y.